EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 ---

 # Your Guide to Tic Tac Toe on EOSIO
 This tic tac toe tutorial guides you step by step to build a tic tac toe game which runs on an EOSIO blockchain.
-You create a smart contract containing the game logic, then compile and deploy this smart contract to the EOSIO blockchain.
+You create a smart contract containing the game logic, then compile and deploy this smart contract to an EOSIO blockchain.
 In this tutorial we use the EOSIO Testnet blockchain and show you how to play the game by calling the smart contract.

 We explain the purpose of each step and why it is important.